crownengine/crown/docs/importing_resources/importing_scenes.rst

 Even so, it is best to export with settings that match Crown's conventions.

 The settings below are Blender-specific.
 Other 3D applications may expose the same export choices under different names.
-For both FBX and OBJ exports, set ``Forward`` to ``Y`` and ``Up`` to ``Z``.
+For FBX and OBJ exports, set ``Forward`` to ``Y`` and ``Up`` to ``Z``.

 FBX